INFO-4602-5602/project1-zayo-project1/README.md

 ### Visualization 5: Tabular Exploration
 This is a table looking visualization.
 It shows Building ID, Account ID, StageName, Market and Industry in the record format.
 This table can also be filtered by the map market filter.
 According to this part, we can see the distribution of StageName and Industry on different market.
 For example, if we see that for Denver, most of accounts are on success stage, it may indicate that this market has more potential target customers.
 Or for Dallas, customers in Telecom industry are the most, and based on other visualizations, Telecom customers can provide the most benefits, then it may also indicate more target clients are in this area.

-### Visualization 6: Not used
+### Visualization 6: Scatter Plot

-We did not incorporate this visualization because it was not valuable information.
-We learned that proximity networking in Colorado was more expensive than the other two States.
-The price was expensive with large buildings (e.g. hospitals) with On Zayo Networks but overall, as the graph shows it was linear because the more proximity you need, the more expensive it will be to build.
+We did not incorporate this visualization because it presented no valuable information.
+We learned that proximity networking in Colorado was more expensive than the other two states.
+The price was expensive with large buildings (e.g. hospitals) with On Zayo Networks but overall, as the graph is linear because Zayo does not use any other variables other than proximity to the network.

 ## References
 * For the bootstrap page: